philippgille/hello-netcoreapp/README.md

 1. First run any of the FDD publish scripts, so that there's `/publish/output/hello-netcoreapp_netcoreapp1.1`
     - Note: You should run those scripts from the publish directory, so you might need to `cd` into it first
-2. In the root directory of the repository, run: `docker build -t my/hello-netcoreapp .`
+2. In the root directory of the repository, depending on which container host system you want to target:
+    - For Linux containers, run: `docker build -t my/hello-netcoreapp .`
+    - For Windows containers, run: `docker build -t my/hello-netcoreapp -f Dockerfile.nano .`

 Run
 ---